 Patients with SORD Deficiency are clinically diagnosed on the basis of the presence of a slowly progressive neuropathy, often accompanied by foot deformities.
 In addition to the clinical diagnosis of signs, symptoms and neurophysiology, SORD Deficiency can also be diagnosed via genetic testing and motor nerve conduction velocity (MNCV) testing.

-Applied Therapeutics is committed to advancing research into the causes of and treatment for SORD Deficiency.
+Applied Therapeutics is committed to developing a treatment for SORD Deficiency.

 In SORD Deficiency, the Aldose Reductase enzyme converts glucose to sorbitol, which then builds up in tissues causing symptoms of neuropathy.
-Our AT-007 program focuses on the targeted inhibition (or “turning off”) of Aldose Reductase.
-AT-007 is Applied Therapeutics’ lead investigational treatment, which could change the lives of people living with SORD Deficiency, as well as other diseases caused by Aldose Reductase.
+Our govorestat program focuses on the targeted inhibition (or “turning off”) of Aldose Reductase.
+Govorestat is Applied Therapeutics’ lead investigational treatment, which could change the lives of people living with SORD Deficiency, as well as other diseases caused by Aldose Reductase.

 1. Cortese et al. 2020: https://www.nature.com/articles/s41588-020-0615-4